concord-consortium/CEASAR-server/README.md

 # `ceasar-server`

-A CEASER Game server based on `create-colyseus-app`.
+A multiplayer game server for the [CEASAR](https://github.com/concord-consortium/CEASAR) project, based on [Colyseus](https://colyseus.io).

 ## :crossed_swords: Usage
 * If this is the first time running the app, run: `npm install`